echoboomer/terraform-buildkite-plugin/README.md

 #### Organization

-Your Terraform code is in the root of your repository in the folder `terraform/`.
-At this time, another location is not supported.
+Your Terraform code is assumed to be in the root of your repository in the folder `terraform/`, but this can be overridden with the `working_directory` parameter.

 #### Initialization